desoares1975/auto-api/README.md

 ## Features

-  * Can consume GET, POST, PUT or DELETE
+  * Can consume GET, POST, PUT, PATCH or DELETE
   * It will persist the data in files, simulating a database
   * Can use both limit and skip for listing
   * Perfect to abstract server on Angular studing